Cardigan Bay Coast |Ceredigion| Wales | Accommodation | Things to Do | Events | Tourism

 The National Library is one of the great Libraries of the world.
 Since 1911 it has enjoyed the right to collect, free of charge, a copy of every printed work published in Britain and Ireland.
 In addition it has a huge collection of works about Wales and other Celtic countries: books and pamphlets, magazines and newspapers, microforms, ephemera, paintings, maps, drawings, photographs, documents, manuscripts, probate records and genealogical resources.
 The Library is also the home of the National Screen and Sound Archive of Wales and holds an exciting programme of free exhibitions throughout the year.

-There are miles upon miles of golden sands up and down the Mid Wales Cardigan Bay Coast.
+There are miles upon miles of golden sands up and down the Mid Wales Coast.
 The beaches at Barmouth, Tywyn, Borth, Aberaeron, Aberporth, Llangrannog and New Quay have all been awarded Blue Flag status.
 The Ynyslas Nature Reserve stretches right down to the water and includes sand dunes that roll all the way up to Aberdovey, from which you can catch glimpses of the submerged Kingdom of Cantre’r Gwaelod.
-Whether it’s for sunbathing and swimming, paddling or posing or just somewhere to walk the dog and enjoy the sunset, the Cambrian Coast is hard to beat.
+Whether it’s for sunbathing and swimming, paddling or posing or just somewhere to walk the dog and enjoy the sunset, the Mid Wales Coast is hard to beat.

 The Ceredigion Coastal Path follows the spectacular and varied coastline of Cardigan Bay on through rolling vales, sandy beaches, towering cliffs and sea caves.
 Inspiring scenery, charming villages, and a wealth of wildlife - including the highest numbers of dolphin sightings in the UK – make the Ceredigion Coastal Path one of the most unique walks in Britain.
-The 60 mile path starts in Cardigan and ends at Ynyslas, but for those with less endurance or less time it can be easily broken down into more manageable sections.
+The 60 mile path starts in Cardigan and ends in the Dyfi Biosphere at Ynyslas, but for those with less endurance or less time it can be easily broken down into more manageable sections.

 The rugged peaks and velvet slopes that adorn the vistas of the mid Wales uplands make the Cambrian Mountains one of the most beautiful and occluded landscapes in Britain.
 Running from north to south, the Cambrians straddle the counties of Powys and Ceredigion and are often described as the backbone of Wales.
 A paradise for walkers and wildlife watchers alike, they are remarkably free of human intervention and afford their visitor some of the most enchanting environments this country has to offer.